pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - CF MySQL version: 23
 - etcd version: 16

+## v1.6.34

+This release adds all link-local addresses, in the range of 169.254.0.0/16, to be excluded from access in the default application security group of Elastic Runtime.
+This range includes the metadata endpoints of most IaaS providers, such as AWS.
+This security group does not take effect for upgrades, only new installs of Elastic Runtime.
+If you would like to update your pre-existing deployment, please refer to the [Application Security Groups](http://docs.pivotal.io/pivotalcf/1-7/adminguide/app-sec-groups.html) topic of our documentation.

+Also introduces a fix for GoRouter to address an issue where failover of requests to unresponsive app instances was not working properly whenever the request has a body.
+See this [Pivotal Tracker story](https://www.pivotaltracker.com/n/projects/1358110/stories/118532589) for details.

 ## v1.6.33

 Patches USN-3012-1, USN-3010-1, and CVE-2016-4450.
 Additional info can be found at https://pivotal.io/security.